fsenf/proj.tropy-tutorials/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to A Collection of Tutorial for the Python Package `tropy`
+Welcome to a Collection of Tutorials for the Python Package `tropy`
 ==================================================================

 Contents: